lymburn/socrative-service/README.md

 # Socrative Service

 This project is a “clone” of the Socrative backend, built using Express.js and TypeScript to showcase my ability and enthusiasm for learning new and relevant technologies.
 I opted for SQLite with raw SQL for data storage to keep the implementation straightforward.
+There is a very basic level of authentication using JWT.
 While I recognize that the code may not adhere to all best practices and isn’t production-ready, this was my first time working with Node.js, and it has been a valuable learning experience.
 I hope this project demonstrates my commitment to learning and how I would able to quickly ramp up on the Socrative team.

+Some potential improvements with more time could include:
+- Switching to a robust database like PostgreSQL.
+- Using an ORM instead of raw SQL.
+- Adding unit tests and improving error handling.
+- Implementing WebSockets for real-time live results.
+- Adding environment-specific configurations for deployment.
+- Enhancing security practices.

 ## Installation